ArtOS-Developper/ArtOS/README.md

 | Some Other Betas | --/--/--  |
 | 1.0  | 2022  |

+### For Developpers
+An beta version of MakeAnApp will be provided later on this month.

 ## See Progress
 You can see the developpement Progress at [this page](http://github.com/users/ArtOS-Developper/projects/1).